gphiliprogers/finders/lsfinder.md

 The format of the Liberating Structures Finder seeks to keep the basic structure of the Liberating Structures Selection Matchmaker intact, where each entry in the table includes:
 - The number of the Liberating Structure in the Matchmaker
-- The name of the Liberating Structure (which links to its full description)
+- The name of the Liberating Structure, which links to its full description on the [Liberating Structures website](http://www.liberatingstructures.com/)
-- A short description of the Liberating Structure (with some edits for brevity)
+- A short description of the Liberating Structure
 - The typical timebox for the Liberating Structure (shown in parentheses)

 <html>